KBeno/garazs-api/README.md

 # Garage API

-This is an API for for the garage opener IoT device
+This is an API for my garage opener IoT device

+---

+## Installation and setup